corona-warn-app/cwa-app-android/docs/architecture-overview.md

 ### Room
 Room is a persistence library that provides an abstraction layer over SQLite.
-In contrary against the SharedPreferences Room is used for storing more complex data.
+As opposed to SharedPreferences, Room is used for storing more complex data.

 [Documentation](https://developer.android.com/topic/libraries/architecture/room)